learn-co-curriculum/phase-1-html-forms/README.md

 #### Text Inputs

-Setting the input element with a `type="text"` gives our user a place to type in a single line of text content.
+Setting the input element with a `type="text"` gives our users a place to type in a single line of text content.
 The `placeholder` attribute puts some dummy text into the element that will be replaced as the user starts typing.
 The `name` attribute gives our input value a label.
 This makes it possible to grab its value at the other end on the server by calling up the value by giving its name (key).

 ```html
 <input type="text" name="username" placeholder="username">